aspose-total/Aspose.Total-Products/total/en/java/conversion/wordml-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to EXCEL via Java or Online App" h2="On Premise Java API to convert WORDML to EXCEL without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting WORDML to EXCEL via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to EXCEL.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert WORDML to EXCEL is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export WORDML to HTML.
+This API provides a wide range of features to manipulate documents, such as creating, editing, converting, and printing documents.
+It also supports a variety of document formats, including DOC, DOCX, ODT, RTF, HTML, and WORDML.

+The second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert HTML to EXCEL.
+This API provides a comprehensive set of features to work with spreadsheets, such as creating, editing, formatting, and printing spreadsheets.
+It also supports a variety of spreadsheet formats, including XLS, XLSX, ODS, CSV, and HTML.

+By using Aspose.Total for Java, you can quickly and easily convert WORDML to EXCEL.
+The API provides a comprehensive set of features to manipulate documents and spreadsheets, and supports a variety of document and spreadsheet formats.
+With just two simple steps, you can convert WORDML to EXCEL in no time.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}